quartiq/miniconf/README.md

 [![Continuous Integration](https://github.com/vertigo-designs/miniconf/workflows/Continuous%20Integration/badge.svg)](https://github.com/quartiq/miniconf/actions)

-Miniconf enables lightweight (`no_std`) partial serialization (retrieval) and deserialization (updates, modification) within a namespace by path.
-The namespace is backed by a hierarchy of structs and arrays.
+Miniconf enables lightweight (`no_std`) partial serialization (retrieval) and deserialization (updates, modification) within a hierarchical namespace by path.
+The namespace is backed by structs and arrays of serializable types.

-It can be used as a very simple and flexible backend for run-time settings management in embedded devices over any transport.
+Miniconf can be used as a very simple and flexible backend for run-time settings management in embedded devices over any transport.
 It was originally designed to work with JSON ([serde_json_core](https://docs.rs/serde-json-core)) payloads over MQTT ([minimq](https://docs.rs/minimq)) and provides a comlete [MQTT settings management client](MqttClient) and a Python reference implementation to ineract with it.